Structure of the Australian Army

 This article describes the current structure of the Australian Army.
 It includes the army's order of battle and the headquarters locations of major units.
 Members of the Australian Army also serve within joint units of the Australian Defence Force which fall outside the direct command of the Australian Army.

 Overview

 The Australian Army is organised into three main elements which report to the Chief of Army, the Headquarters of the 1st Division, Special Operations Command and Forces Command.
 Headquarters 1st Division is responsible for high-level training activities and is capable of being deployed to command large scale ground operations.
 It does not have any combat units permanently assigned to it, though it commands units during training activities and the Land Combat Readiness Centre reports to the divisional headquarters.

-Most of the Army's units report to Forces Command, which is responsible for overseeing their readiness and preparing them for operations.
-This organisation came into effect during January 2011.
-Before this time the Army's three regular brigades were permanently assigned to the Headquarters 1st Division.

-Current order of battle
+Organisation

-The following order of battle describes the Army's current organisational structure at the battalion and independent company/squadron level.
+The following order of battle describes the Army's organisational structure at the battalion and independent company/squadron level.
 It does not take into account changes to units' structure and command arrangements associated with operational deployments.